 The variances can be viewed in real-time on the ground station.
 If using Mission Planner click on the “EKF” label on the HUD.

 What will happen when the failsafe triggers?¶

-The Pixhawk’s LED will flash red-yellow, the tone-alarm will sound.
+- The flight controller’s LED will flash red-yellow or blue-yellow and the tone-alarm will sound